Our strategic plan for education

 We have the highest aspirations for all of our children and young people and will continually focus on building on their strengths and capacity, enhancing their opportunities and support so that they make the most of their educational experiences.
 Our Children and Young People's Plan aims to make sure that children and young people in the county are given the best possible start in start in life so that they grow up healthy, happy and safe within supportive family environments.
 We have a critical role in strategic developments, championing outcomes for children and young people, and ensuring high quality education is available and delivered in Herefordshire.

-The Education Strategy for Herefordshire sets out our approach to achieve the education aims below.
-The Herefordshire School Improvement Partnership is responsible for key issues across schools in Herefordshire and to promote school-to-school support and learning, where necessary to provide challenge so that pupil outcomes improve.
-This work forms part of the Herefordshire School Improvement Partnership framework.
-Another key strand of this plan is the Schools Capital Investment Strategy which in turn complements the children and young people's plan.
-We also have an Early Years Strategy Group.
+The Herefordshire School Improvement Partnership (HSIP) is responsible for key issues across schools in Herefordshire and to promote school-to-school support and learning, where necessary to provide challenge so that pupil outcomes improve.
+This work forms part of the HSIP framework.
+View the HSIP delivery model.

 - For all children and young people to achieve and attain the best they can and for outcomes to be in the top quartile

 - For all education provision to be judged good or outstanding